Lynn Davis, Executive Director:

 Paul Anders-Stout, Hot Shop Director:

 Paul started working in glass in 1999 at Philabaum Glass Studio.
 Paul’s fascination with glass was immediate and intense.
-He benefited greatly from working with Tom, Tom’s team and the artists that Philabaum brought in for shows and demos.
 While working for Philabaum, Paul earned a Bachelors of Fine Art in sculpture from the University of Arizona, graduating in 2004.
 Paul did extensive traveling working in studios from Wisconsin to Australia.
+Paul ran his own studio for five years and has been Hot Shop Director of the Sonoran Glass School since 2014.
 His work can be found in private collections from Berlin to New York and Tucson to Seattle.

 Jason Marstall, Hot Shop Instructor: